Introduction

 Rental Housing Supply: Additionally, there has been a major disproportion in rental supply and demand, resulting in rising, unsustainable rent prices all across the country.

 Rental Reforms: As a result, the Labour government has drafted plans to resolve these ongoing problems.
-Some of the reforms that will be discussed include scrapping Section 21 evictions, banning the sale of leasehold flats, warm house plans, and building new homes and towns.
+Planned reforms include ending Section 21 evictions, banning leasehold flat sales, and building warmer homes and new towns.

 Energy Efficiency: In addition to these plans, the Labour government plans to introduce scrapped plans regarding increasing minimum energy efficiency standards in rental properties.